Ponnukku Thanga Manasu: Production

-Ponnukku Thanga Manasu was directed by Devaraj–Mohan making their directorial debut and it was produced by their mentor P. Madhavan under his production company Arun Prasad Movies.
+Ponnukku Thanga Manasu was directed by duo Devaraj–Mohan making their directorial debut and it was produced by their mentor P. Madhavan under his production company Arun Prasad Movies.
 The title was derived from a song from Raman Ethanai Ramanadi (1970) directed by Madhavan.
-Vijayakumar, who went on to become one of the popular actors in Tamil cinema, made his acting debut in this film as a leading actor.
+Vijayakumar, who was previously a child actor, made his debut in this film as a leading actor.

 Soundtrack

-Music was composed by G. K. Venkatesh and lyrics were written by Kannadasan, Poovai Senguttuvan and Muthulingam.
-The song "Thanjavoor Seemayile" was composed by Ilaiyaraaja who was Venkatesh's assistant at that time; however his name was not credited in the title credits.
+Music was composed by G. K. Venkatesh.
+The song "Thanjavoor Seemayile" was composed by Ilaiyaraaja who was Venkatesh's assistant at that time; however his name was not included in the title credits.
 The song also marked Muthulingam's debut as lyricist.

 Reception

 Kanthan of Kalki favourably reviewed the film for Devaraj–Mohan's direction and Balamurugan's writing.
+Navamani praised Balamurugan's screenplay and dialogues, acting of star cast and Devaraj-Mohan's direction.